All Products

 • hash-max-listpack-value

-For instances compatible with Redis 7.0 or later, listpack is used as the default codec for hashing.
-When a hash object meets both of the following conditions, listpack encoding is used.
+For instances compatible with Redis 7.0 and later, listpack is used as the default codec for hashes.
+A hash object uses listpack encoding when both of the following conditions are met:

 • The number of key-value pairs in the hash is less than the value of hash-max-listpack-entries.

-• The string lengths of the keys and values in the hash are both less than the value of hash-max-listpack-value.
+• The string length of both the keys and values in the hash is less than the value of hash-max-listpack-value.

 Standard ✔️